Benefits of Residential Batteries

 Residential Battery Rebates

 West Boylston Municipal Light Plant (WBMLP) offers rebates on residential lithium-ion battery systems.
-To qualify, batteries must be either Sonnen or Generac PWRCell brands and have a storage capacity of 7.5 to 20 kilowatt-hours (kWh).
+To qualify, batteries must be Duracell, Emporia, Sonnen, or Generac PWRCell brands and have a storage capacity of 7.5 to 20 kilowatt-hours (kWh).
 Eligibility for the rebate requires enrollment in the Connected Homes program where additional incentives of $30/month for participation in peak events are available.

 The rebates and incentives for the program are intended to make the purchase of battery systems easier for residents in exchange for sharing the battery capacity to help keep electric costs lower for all WBMLP customers.

 For example, for a 12 kWh battery rated storage capacity, the rebate would calculated as 12 kWh x $100/kWh = $1,200 rebate.

 Installers and battery OEMs interested in making their battery products eligible for NextZero rebates may contact email@example.com to learn how.